Particular/docs.particular.net/previews/cosmosdb/transactions.md

 snippet: ITransportReceiveContextBehavior

-### Interaction with Outbox
+### Interaction with outbox

-This stage occurs before the Outbox feature behaviors are executed.
-Identifying the [`PartitionKey`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.partitionkey?view=azure-dotnet) this stage allows the Outbox feature to work entirely as intended.
-In the case where the PartitionKey cannot be identified using only the message headers, a behavior in the `IIncomingLogicalMessageContext` stage can be introduced instead.
+This stage occurs before the [outbox](/nservicebus/outbox) logic is executed.
+Identifying the [`PartitionKey`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.partitionkey?view=azure-dotnet) during this stage allows the outbox feature to work entirely as intended.
+In the case where the `PartitionKey` cannot be identified using only the message headers, a behavior in the `IIncomingLogicalMessageContext` stage can be introduced instead.

 ## `IIncomingLogicalMessageContext` stage